-Here, we focus on wrapping Gaussian distributions on the Riemannian manifold of Symmetric Positive Definite (SPD) matrices.
-Gaussian distributions are a cornerstone of machine learning and statistics (see p.102 of Casella and Berger 2001) due to their ubiquity and theoretical underpinnings, such as the Central Limit Theorem (CLT) (Section 5.4 of Wasserman 2004), which ensures that Gaussian distributions naturally arise in many scenarios.
-In this work, we extend the CLT to wrapped Gaussians, providing a theoretical justification for their study.

-We chose to focus on SPD matrices, which form the Riemannian manifold \mathcal{P}d , as they are pivotal in numerous applications, including Diffusion Tensor Imaging (Pennec, 2020), Brain-Computer Interfaces (BCI) (Lotte et al., 2018), process control (Willjuice Iruthayarajan and Baskar, 2010), and video processing (Tuzel et al., 2008).
+In this paper, we focus on wrapping Gaussian distributions on the Riemannian manifold of Symmetric Positive Definite (SPD) matrices equipped with the Affine Invariant Riemannian Metric (Pennec, 2020).
+Gaussian distributions are a cornerstone of machine learning and statistics (see p.102 of Casella & Berger 2001) due to their ubiquity and theoretical underpinnings, such as the Central Limit Theorem (CLT) (Section 5.4 of Wasserman 2004), which ensures that Gaussian distributions naturally arise in many scenarios.
+We will see that we are able to extend the CLT to wrapped Gaussians, providing a theoretical justification for their study.
+SPD matrices, which form the Riemannian manifold \mathcal{P}d , are pivotal in numerous applications, including Diffusion Tensor Imaging (Pennec, 2020), Brain-Computer Interfaces (BCI) (Lotte et al., 2018), process control (Willjuice Iruthayarajan & Baskar, 2010), and video processing (Tuzel et al., 2008).
 The inherent Riemannian geometry of \mathcal{P}d necessitates adopting methods that respect its manifold structure when analyzing SPD data.